daler/trackhub/README.rst

         trackdb.add_tracks(track)

     # Example of "uploading" the hub locally, to be pushed to github later.
+    # Check the "example_hub" directory for the rendered hub, along with
+    # symlinks to the tracks' data files.
     trackhub.upload.upload_hub(hub=hub, host='localhost', remote_dir='example_hub')

     # Example uploading to a web server (not run):